luftywiranda13/generator-bunny/readme.md

 ```

 #### Select the type of your commit
-This project follows the [AngularJS Commit Message Conventions][angular-conventions-link].
-Following the conventions is important if you want to start a maintainable and scalable project.
+This project follows the [AngularJS Commit Message Conventions][angular-conventions-link].<br />
+Following the conventions is important if you want to start a maintainable and scalable project.<br />
 Also it is **required to make automated releasing works**.

 #### Push those changes to your remote repository
-Don't add tag or bump your project version manually.
-[Semantic-release][semantic-link] will do those stuffs for you.
+Don't add tag, publish, or bump your project version manually.
+[Semantic-release][semantic-link] will do those stuffs for you.<br />
+Your release version number is also formatted based on [SemVer][semver-link].

 #### Sit back and relax 💅
-GitHub release notes, publishing to npm, bump project version, and many more complicated things are already handled by semantic-release.
-Your release version number is formatted based on [SemVer][semver-link].
+All is set, what are you worried about?

 ### Your own workflow